bobbae/gcp/challenges/tennis-rain/README.md

 * First read the `Basic rules for challenges` (https://github.com/bobbae/gcp/blob/main/challenges/README.md).

 * Summary: Given the description, come up with a prediction.
 This is not necessarily a `coding test`.
 You do not have to code anything.
 You can simply write down what you think in text.
+This is a quick challenge.
+You should only spend maybe five minutes thinking about it.

 ## Steps